-Works carried out by competent electricians, who could be considered competent for the purposes of signing a BS 7671 electrical installation certificate - but who are not a member of a 'Competent Persons Scheme' cannot "self-certify" their own work.
+Works carried out by competent electricians, who could be considered competent for the purposes of signing a BS 7671 electrical installation certificate, but who are not a member of a 'Competent Persons Scheme', cannot 'self-certify' their own work.

-Important notes about the competent persons scheme:
+Important notes about the competent person scheme:

 Current competent scheme members are:

-(NICEIC Certification Services Ltd) - NICEIC Approved Contractors Scheme / Domestic Installers Scheme
+(NICEIC Certification Services Ltd) - NICEIC Approved Contractors Scheme / Domestic Installers Scheme.

-(NAPIT Certification Limited)
+(NAPIT Certification Limited).

 - CITB - Construction Skills, Building Engineering Services.